matwoess/java-profiler/README.md

 By specifying the `-i <file|dir>` or `--instrument-only <file|dir>` mode the target file (or directory with all its Java files) will be instrumented and written to the `.profiler/instrumented/` directory.
 Also, the `metadata.dat` file is generated.

-The instrumented code can then be compiled by custom commands and run manually (automatic copying of `pom.xml` or gradle files is currently not done).
+The instrumented code can then be compiled by custom commands and run manually.

 #### generate-report-only